The geometry of antisymplectic involutions, I

 Mukai's isomorphism $\vartheta\colon v^\perp\xrightarrow{\cong}H^2(M_\sigma(v);\ZZ)$ holds more generally for moduli spaces $M_\sigma(v)$, when $v$ is primitive and $\sigma$ generic with respect to $v$.
 By abuse of notation, we will sometimes directly identify $v^\perp$ with $H^2(M_\sigma(v);\ZZ)$, forgetting the map $\vartheta$.

 We will also need the main result of \cite{BM:walls} in order to study nef and movable cones of moduli spaces (the case of movable cones, Part~\ref{enum:walls2} below, was proved earlier and in greater generality in \cite[Lemma 6.22]{Markman:Survey}).
+Recall that the the positive cone $\mathrm{Pos}(M)$ of a HK manifold $M$ is the connected component containing an ample divisor of the set $\{ D\in\NS(M)_\R\,:\, q_M(D)>0\}$.

 \begin{theo} Let $v\in H^*_\mathrm{alg}(S,\Z)$ be a primitive Mukai vector with $v^2\geq2$ and let $\sigma_0\in\Stab^\dagger(\Db(S))$ be a generic stability condition with respect to $v$.
 Let $M:=M_{\sigma_0}(v)$. \begin{enumerate}[(i)] \item All smooth projective HK manifolds which are birational to $M$ are isomorphic to $M_{\sigma}(v)$, for some $\sigma\in\Stab^\dagger(\Db(S))$ generic with respect to $v$, and conversely each $M_\sigma(v)$ is birational to $M$. \item The interior of the movable cone of $M$ is the connected component of